Friday Night (High)lights: Prolific Ridgeline duo moving up in record books; five within one game of league lead

 ‘Bell’ tolls

 Mead ran its record to 4-0 as well with a convincing 27-7 win over Mt.
 Spokane in its annual “Battle of the Bell” rivalry game.
-Four different players scored touchdowns, including Landon Thomas’ 32-yard interception return for a score that made it 21-0 in the third quarter.
+Four players scored touchdowns, including Landon Thomas’ 32-yard interception return for a score that made it 21-0 in the third quarter.

-Keegan Mallon continued his impressive start to the season carrying 24 times for 185 yards with a TD.
+Keegan Mallon continued his impressive start to the season, carrying 24 times for 185 yards with a TD.

 Ups and downs

 That means the other half, well, are not winning.
 Ridgeline has split four games this season, but the others – Cheney, Ferris, Mt.
-Spokane and U-Hi – have one win between them – Cheney’s 44-6 win over Ferris in Week 3.
+Spokane and U-Hi – have one win among them – Cheney’s 44-6 win over Ferris in Week 3.
 Ferris and U-Hi have scored just 26 points apiece (6.5 per game) this season.

 Austin powers